 Every time you pay your staff, you’ll need to make contributions into the scheme for any eligible and non-eligible jobholders who are members of it.
+Eligible jobholders are members of staff who have to be auto-enrolled onto your pension scheme.
+You must contribute to their pension pot.
+Non-eligible jobholders only need to be enrolled onto your pension scheme if they ask.
+You must contribute to their pension pot when they’re part of your scheme.
 In most cases, your employees themselves will also have to contribute.
 You’ll also need to make sure that any contributions you've agreed to make for entitled workers or any other employees covered by contractual joining are paid.

 You’ll need to work out how much both you and your employees need to contribute, then send this information to us using our online scheme management system.
 Again, we’ll provide full support and training to show you how to do this.
 If you use payroll software, it might calculate the correct contribution amounts for you.

 When?
 Within six weeks after your duties start date.

 Once you’ve assessed your staff, you’re required by law to write to them each individually to explain how auto enrolment applies to them and provide details of your chosen workplace pension scheme.

 You can do this by letter or email.
 If you use our workplace pension, you need to have done this before you send us your joiner information.
 This is important because it affects the date on which the opt-out window starts.

 Your payroll provider might offer software that can produce this communication for you.